Don’t Panic, We Have the Answers

 Can I paint over mould?

-As is more frequently the case, once you have had to paint over mould, every effort is made to prevent mould growing again in damp environments.
+As is more frequently the case, once you have had to paint over mould or dealt with an unsightly stain, every effort is made to prevent mould growing again in damp environments.
 It is best practice, and we’d be happy to offer further advice, if you need it, about which specific anti-damp and anti-fungal paints to use.

 Can I mix or re-use leftover paint?